kienerj/pycdxml/README.md

 python -m pip install -e c:\path\to\PyCDXML
 ```

-If you clone the repo with git (vs downloading), this has the advantage that you can use git to pull new commits and you can then immediately use the new version without any further changes.
+If you clone the repo with git (vs downloading), this has the advantage that you can use git to pull new commits.
+You can then immediately use the new version without any further changes.

 ## Usage Examples

-Usage example here towards the top of the README but I very much advise to still read the full document!
+Usage example here towards the top, but I advise to still read the full document!
 Caveats apply!

 ### Format Conversions